It’s one of the first questions people ask: How long does it take to charge an electric car?

 This time you want to go from 50% (32 kWh) to 100% (64 kWh).
 That’s a 32 kWh shortfall to make up.

-So your e-Niro will be back up to 100% after 4 and a half hours of charging.
+So your e-Niro will be back up to 100% after 4 hours 20 minutes of charging.

 Leave it charging overnight to have that wonderful, smug “I always have a full tank in the morning” electric car feeling.
 Use a smart tariff to keep your bills as low as possible.